 Agenda subject to change

-The sponsoring companies have contributed financial support towards this event but have had no input in the conference agenda, speaker selection or presentations, with the exception of the symposium sessions, for which the respective sponsoring companies are fully responsible.
+This conference was developed by the PCCS and is intended for UK practising healthcare professionals only.
+Sponsors, which include pharmaceutical companies, have contributed financial support towards this event but have had no input in the conference agenda, speaker selection or presentations, with the exception of the symposium sessions, for which the respective sponsoring companies are fully responsible.
+A full list of sponsors can be found at the bottom of this website page.

 Speakers